I’m new to public swimming, what do I need to know?

-Red Cross Swim programs are evaluated on an ongoing basis.
+Lifesaving Society Swim for Life programs are evaluated on an ongoing basis.
 There is no “test” day, which is why attending as many lessons in a session is important.
-In Red Cross Swim and Preschool, children don’t pass or fail–they complete a level and go into the next, or the level remains incomplete and your child must continue to work towards completion.
+In Lifesaving Swim for Life Swimmer and Preschool levels, children don’t pass or fail–they complete a level and go into the next, or the level remains incomplete and your child must continue to work towards completion.

 My child failed their swimming lessons!
 What do we do?

 It’s important to remember that everyone picks up new skills at a different rate, so it can take several attempts to complete a level before moving on – it’s important to complete each level in order, however, because each level builds on skills mastered in the previous one.

 Also, just like learning piano or math, practice is key!
 We recommend swimming at least one other time each week so your child can practice skills they picked up during lesson time.